 June is National Safety Month

-Join the National Safety Council (NSC) and organizations across the country by raising awareness of what it takes to Keep Each Other Safe.
+Join the National Safety Council (NSC) and organizations across the country by raising awareness of what it takes to make sure No 1 Gets Hurt.
 Observed annually in June, National Safety Month focuses on reducing leading causes of injury and death at work, on the road and in our homes and communities.

 The National Safety Council provides many resources so that any organization can have a successful Safety Month campaign.
 Every week has a different focus but every organization can participate in National Safety Month in any way that meets the needs of their team members.

-To access the free materials available (you don’t have to be an NSC member) just go to the NSC website and choose the link that says “Get the Materials”.
+To access the free materials available (you don’t have to be an NSC member) just go to the NSC website and choose the link that says “Get Your National Safety Month Materials”.
 Once you enter some basic information you will immediately get the link to download the materials you can use for National Safety Month.

 Campaign materials for every week include:

 - Tip Sheets in both English & Spanish